Need to outline taxes in your document, or show your prospect how much they’re saving? This article can help you out.

-Adding a tax or discount
+Add a tax or discount

 To add a tax, select the pricing table and expand Summary options at the bottom left of the table:

 Once expanded.
-Select either Tax or Discount:
+Select Tax or Discount:

 Set the toggle to on.
 Next, label the tax/discount and add the percentage to charge:

-NOTE: If you’re adding a discount, you can also select whether to discount a percentage of the total or a flat dollar amount.
+If you’re adding a discount, you can also select whether to discount a percentage of the total or a flat dollar amount.

 Once complete, you can select anywhere outside the menu.
 Your tax/discount will be shown in the footer, along with the subtotal and the newly calculated grand total:

-Editing and removing a table tax/discount
+Edit or remove a table tax/discount

 or click the tax or discount label in your pricing table, and then click Tax or Discount respectively: